Flickering Multi-Armed Bandits: Introduction

-\paragraph{Contributions.} We first formalize a bandit setting where, in each round, the environment, conditioned on the action carried into the round, reveals a set of actions accessible for immediate selection.
-We then model how these admissible sets evolve (see Figure \ref{fig:illustration}) using two canonical processes: (a) i.i.d.\ Erd\H{o}s--R\'enyi (homogeneous and inhomogeneous) and (b) an edge–Markovian flip process.
-We analyze learning under the structural evolution of random graphs, both i.i.d. and edge-Markovian, not previously addressed.
-Methodologically, this work bridges spectral techniques for evolving Markov chains with concentration tools for dynamic random graphs, yielding new insights into exploration under local movement and feedback constraints.
-To our knowledge, this is the first unified regret analysis that couples lazy-walk exploration with both i.i.d.\ ER and edge–Markovian evolving availability in an online bandit setting, and we corroborate the theory with targeted simulations, including a disaster-response scenario.
+\paragraph{Contributions.} We formalize the FMAB framework (see Figure \ref{fig:illustration}) to characterize environments where action availability is both dynamic and dependent on the agent's preceding selection.
+We model these constraints using two canonical processes: (i) i.i.d.
+Erdős–Rényi evolution (encompassing both homogeneous and heterogeneous cases) and (ii) Edge-Markovian process.
+We analyze learning under the structural evolution of random graphs, not previously addressed.
+Our work bridges spectral techniques for evolving Markov chains with concentration tools for time-varying graphs to provide a unified regret analysis.
+We establish high-probability sublinear regret bounds and demonstrate their near-optimality by deriving a matching information-theoretic lower bound.
+To our knowledge, this is the first analysis to couple lazy-walk exploration with these specific classes of evolving availability.
+Finally, we validate our theoretical findings through simulations, including a robotic scouting scenario in a disaster-response environment.

 \paragraph{Related work.} The Sleeping Bandits model \citep{kleinberg2010regret} features time-varying arm sets, but availability is independent of the learner's actions and measured against a different, time-varying benchmark.
 Mortal Bandits \citep{chakrabarti2008mortal} consider arms that disappear intermittently or permanently, but maintain a \textit{constant number} of active arms and reveal the availability set at each round regardless of the past action.
 Volatile Bandits \citep{bnaya2013volatile} associate arms with unknown lifespans and have time-varying rewards, causing the optimal action to shift.
 Graph-based bandit models \citep{lina-graph, lina-graph-2} also place arms on a graph, but typically assume a \textit{fixed}, globally-known graph, which enables shortest-path-based planning.
 In contrast, FMAB models availability using a \textit{changing} graph, and we develop lightweight algorithms that rely only on neighborhood information.